centre-for-educational-technology/.github/profile/README.md

 - Each project should include a minimal testing approach appropriate for its size.
 - Automated tests are recommended for production code.
 - At minimum, ensure that:
--- core functionality works as intended
+    - core functionality works as intended
--- software behaves correctly with typical and edge-case inputs -- basic performance and usability expectations are met
+    - software behaves correctly with typical and edge-case inputs
+    - basic performance and usability expectations are met

 ## Documentation Guidelines

 - Every repository must have a top-level README describing:
--- purpose of the project
+    - purpose of the project
--- how to install/run it
+    - how to install/run it
--- basic development workflow
+    - basic development workflow
--- any configuration needed (env variables, secrets, etc.)
+    - any configuration needed (env variables, secrets, etc.)
 - Document code consistently:
---keep comments short and meaningful
+    - keep comments short and meaningful
---include inline documentation for complex logic
+    - include inline documentation for complex logic
--- maintain clear folder structure
+    - maintain clear folder structure
 - Provide short examples of how to use the software, API, or datasets.

 ## Handling Sensitive Data